 Thinning out the trees on our property and mitigating fire risk

-The survey of trees on the property revealed that the majority of trees are junipers 20-40ft tall.
-As explored in the last post, junipers are becoming a nuisance in central and eastern Oregon.
+The survey of trees on the property I developed in the last post revealed the locations, heights, and species of trees.
+The majority of trees are small 20-40ft tall junipers, a class of tree that are becoming a nuisance in central and eastern Oregon.
 Our management strategy for the property is to reduce the density of junipers and maintain the ponderosa pines.

 Implementing this strategy will take time.
 Since we recently acquired the property and haven’t decided on where we’re building the house or placing utilities, we’d like to start conservatively.
 In this first pass I’ll reduce the density of junipers by around 10-20%.
 Next year we’ll reevaluate and decide if we want to do another pass.